Rika Kaseda

-Rika Kaseda (born 2 March 1999) is a Japanese long-distance runner who won the silver medal in the women's half marathon at the 2019 Summer Universiade in Naples, Italy, and a gold medal in the half marathon team event.
+Rika Kaseda (加世田 梨花; born 2 March 1999) is a Japanese long-distance runner who won the silver medal in the women's half marathon at the 2019 Summer Universiade in Naples, Italy, and a gold medal in the half marathon team event.
 She placed 46th in the senior women's race at the 2019 IAAF World Cross Country Championships in Aarhus, Denmark.